RCN on track to acquire Unmanned Aircraft Systems (UAS)

 Additionally, they permit valuable maritime helicopter flight hours to be used for those tasks that a UAS is less suited for, such as anti-submarine warfare (ASW), application of force, medical evacuation, and personnel movements.

 UAS plays a critical role by extending the reach of the communication and sensor capability over contentious or hostile areas during maritime security operations.
 During the RCN’s contribution to military intervention in Libya (Operation MOBILE, 2011), the operational requirements for sustained and continuous littoral ISR capabilities were reinforced.
 Through cueing, detection, surveillance, and reporting from the shipborne ScanEagle UAS, Halifax-class frigates deployed on Operation ARTEMIS were able to interrupt terrorist funding activities by intercepting multiple illicit narcotics shipments.
-Combined, the narcotics shipments intercepted by HMC Ships Charlottetown, Toronto, and Regina amounted to over nine metric tons.
+Combined, the narcotics shipments intercepted by HMC Ships Charlottetown, Toronto, et Regina amounted to over nine metric tons.
 Additionally, the UAS reduced the risk to CAF MIO maneuver elements by providing visual surveillance back to the ship during boarding operations.
 Ships were also able to receive early warning beyond fitted sensor ranges of vessels of interest and foreign military warships attempting to gain information on the ship’s operations.

 On October 25, 2016, DNR conducted a capability demonstration onboard Summerside where the AeroVironment RQ-20 Puma UAV was evaluated.
 In May 2017, the RCN received expenditure authority to acquire a minimum of two Maritime Mini Unmanned Aircraft System (MMUAS) in order to provide Kingston-Class vessels with a sustainable shipborne, near real time, Beyond Visual Line Of Sight (BVLOS) ISR capability with an expected capability introduction in 2018.
 A request for proposal (RFP) has been released by Public Works and Government Service Canada and can be accessed through https://buyandsell.gc.ca/procurement-data/tender-notice/PW-QD-001-26522.